hogeschool/Development-8/Readers/unit2.md

     member this.M2(arg1 : t1, arg2 : t2, ..., argn : tn2) : tr2 =
     ...
 ```
+Note that, given the immutable nature of records, their methods must also behave in an immutable way.

 A characteristic of F\# is that an instance method must always declare the name of the implicit `this` parameter.
 This is so because F\# does not restrict the name of the implicit parameter to a specific keyword, like `this` in C\#, rather it can be customized, so for example you could call it `self` or `current`.
 Notice that it is possible also to use the curried version of methods with the usual syntax.
 For instance\:

 ```fsharp